antonio-hus/Distributed-Parallel-Programming/Lab5/README.md

 ## Problem Statement

-Goal
+### Goal
 The goal of this lab is to implement a simple but non-trivial parallel algorithm.

-Requirement
+### Requirement
 Perform the multiplication of 2 polynomials.
-Use both the regular O(n2) algorithm and the Karatsuba algorithm, and each in both the sequencial form and a parallelized form.
+Use both the regular O(n²) algorithm and the Karatsuba algorithm, and each in both the sequential form and a parallelized form.
 Compare the 4 variants.

 The documentation will describe:
-- the algorithms,
+- The algorithms
-- the synchronization used in the parallelized variants,
+- The synchronization used in the parallelized variants
-- the performance measurements
+- The performance measurements

-Bonus: do the same for big numbers.
+**Bonus:** Do the same for big numbers.

 ---